jam01/jam01.github.io/content/en/about.md

 <div class="card col-md-4">
   <div class="card-body">
     <h5 class="card-title mb-3 fw-bolder">Ansible - kubernetes</h5>
-    <p class="card-text">Developed a Kubernetes plugin based on the official Ansible one, but instead making use of a `kubectl` binary to avoid compatibility issues with Python libraries.</p>
+    <p class="card-text">Developed a Kubernetes plugin based on the official Ansible one, but instead making use of a `kubectl` binary to avoid compatibility issues of Python libraries.</p>
   </div>
 </div>
 <div class="card col-md-4">